Finding new healthy lunchbox ideas for children to eat that keep them happy and satisfied is challenging for parents, but it is possible!

 - Feta cheese

-Serve your children fruit skewers from all colours of the rainbow.
+Create skewers with fruit from all colours of the rainbow for your child’s lunchbox.
 They’re visually attractive and provide a wide range of nutrients.

-Select seasonal varieties such as grapes, strawberries, melon, and pineapple, and chop them into ready-to-eat bite-sized pieces.
-They’re great paired with a sandwich and yoghurt, cheese sticks, or cottage cheese.
-Add french toast bites with maple syrup for an extra sweet treat.
+Children eat more fruit when it’s cut into smaller portions.
+Shop in-season grapes, strawberries, melon and pineapple, and chop them into ready-to-eat bite-sized pieces.
+They’re great paired with a filling sandwich and yoghurt, carrot sticks, nuts, cheese sticks or cottage cheese.
+Add french toast bites with maple syrup or a small handful of raisins or dried fruit to their lunchboxes for an extra sweet treat.

-An easy frittata recipe begins with six large eggs, ¼ cup of dairy, and two cups of veggies.
+An easy frittata recipe begins with six large eggs, ¼ cup of milk, and two cups of vegetables.
 Add meat and cheese to ensure you have an item from each food group.

 Switch up the flavours with:

-- Sun-dried tomatoes, baby spinach, green pesto, grated cheese
+- Sun-dried tomato, baby spinach, green pesto, grated cheese

 - Sliced ham and roast potato

-Shop online with Kiwigarden for nourishing nibbles made from the freshest New Zealand ingredients.
-When you create these tasty recipes for your kids’ lunchboxes, you’ll provide their growing bodies with the nutrients and energy they need.
+Shop online with Kiwigarden for nutritious nibbles made from the freshest New Zealand ingredients that taste great.
+View our blog page for more kid’s lunchbox recipes and ideas.
+When you create these tasty recipes, you’ll provide their growing bodies with the nutrients and energy they need.
 Get free shipping on all NZ orders over $35, and pay just $9.50 for orders to Australia over $50.